Darron-Wu/Rules-for-Handwriting-in-Mathematics-and-Science/README.md

 # Rules-for-Writing-of-Maths
-A simple .tex on how to write in Maths.
+A simple .tex on how to write in Maths and science.